Extension and Learning Support

-ACE - Achievement, Commitment, Excellence - A program for high ability students
+ACE - Achievement, Commitment, Excellence - A program for high ability students.

-- Align to the Deep Learning educational model and focus on development of the six key competencies: creativity, character, citizenship, collaboration, communication and critical thinking Incorporate higher order thinking, problem solving and reflection as an integral process in student learning
+- Aligns to the Deep Learning educational model and focus on development of the six key competencies: creativity, character, citizenship, collaboration, communication and critical thinking Incorporate higher order thinking, problem solving and reflection as an integral process in student learning

-- Students in the Year 7 ACE class will undertake an enriched and rigorous curriculum for the core subjects of English, Mathematics, Science and Humanities (History, Geography and Economics).
+- Students in the Year 7 ACE class undertake an enriched and rigorous curriculum for the core subjects of English, Mathematics, Science and Humanities (History, Geography and Economics).
 The language offered for ACE students is French.
-It is expected that students will undertake their language studies for a minimum of three years.
+It is expected that students undertake their language studies for a minimum of three years.
 For other subjects, students will participate in mainstream, mixed-ability classes.